mphuget/LugJS/README.md

 If everything went smoothly, you should see a running on port message and connected to database messages

 The different routes were tested under Postman

-## How to reuse

-From this code, it is possible to add an API

-1. Create a file in the routes folder where you will provide all the routes for your API

-2. Create a file in the controller folder where the corresponding behaviour will be added

-3. (If needed) Add a file in the models folder for the model

-4. Modify the server.js file to add the routes

-Et voilà!
-Enjoy!